 In this paper we proposed a multilevel partitioning method for cluster-based FPGAs.
-This method improves the routability by decreasing the number of required tracks in the FPGA routing.
+This method improves the routability by decreasing the number of required tracks in the FPGA routing and reduces the consumed power.
 This method has also a good effect on optimising the critical path.
 Those improvements were achieved thanks to the multilevel partitioning and the choice of the objective function.
 Those results in terms of area and power reduction are important for FPGA embedding on SOC.